Katherine's core focus is on nurturing and growing students into future leaders who can achieve their full potential.

 A Bell Block local, Charlotte is an experienced chef who is also passionate about our environment and loves to grow vegetables and mushrooms.
 Charlotte is very community minded and has been a volunteer firefighter in Australia's bush fires.
 She also has a secret butter chicken recipe that is AMAZING!

-A familiar face in Bell Block, Sharron joined our kitchen team at the start of 2022, but she also works for The Lemon Club and has been involved in afterschool care at Puketapu School for many years.
+A familiar face in Bell Block, Sharron joined our kitchen team at the start of 2022.

 Sharron now helps to provide healthy, delicious lunches to all our tamariki every day, and always with a smile.